Barber shares experience during crisis to lawmakers

 TOPEKA, Kan.
-(KNST) – People who are hurting from losing their job said the state hasn’t been there to help them out.
+(KSNW) – People who are hurting from losing their job said the state hasn’t been there to help them out.

 Struggling Kansans affected by the coronavirus crisis shared their stories to the Senate Commerce Committee on Thursday.